 Benefits of Bilingualism

-The benefits of Dual Language Immersion and bilingualism includes the following:
+The benefits of Dual Language Immersion and bilingualism include the following:

 In the past two decades, research has provided dramatic new insights into how young children acquire language, and how this affects their brain development.
 In fact, neuroscientists who studied images of the human brain have found that learning a second language actually increases brain density (Mechelli, Crinion, Noppeney, O’Doherty, Ashburner, Fackowiak, & Price, 2004).
 Young bilinguals show advanced skills in non-verbal executive control skills, inhibitory control (ability to resist a habitual response or information not relevant), working memory or updating (ability to hold information in mind and mentally manipulate it), and cognitive flexibility ability to adjust to changes in demands or priorities and switch between goals (Barac, Bialystok, Castro, & Sanchez, 2014; Kuhl, 2011).
 This means that dual language learners possess the kinds of skills that are increasingly critical to 21st century college and career success—thinking flexibly, focusing attention when there is conflicting information, selecting relevant over irrelevant information, and switching strategies if a solution is not forthcoming.